 Beryl Wilson Austrade Scholarship for Women in International Business

-The Beryl Wilson Austrade Scholarship for Women in International Business is for women enrolled full time in the final year of a master’s degree, by coursework, in international business or a Master of Business Administration with an international business specialisation.
+The Beryl Wilson Austrade Scholarship for Women in International Business is for women enrolled full time or part time in the final year of a coursework Master’s degree, in international business or related field, or a Master of Business Administration with an international business specialisation.

 The purpose of the scholarship is to encourage, support and advance the involvement of women in international business.
 The scholarship will also contribute towards building Asia-capable staff and leaders.